 What You Need to Know

-Did you know Employee Appreciation Day is March 4, 2016?
-We’ve put together a few things to keep in mind when showing your appreciation and recognizing your employees this year.
-Mark your calendars – Employee Appreciation Day falls on the first Friday of March every year!
+Did you know Employee Appreciation Day is Friday, March 5, 2021?
+How does your organization plan on celebrating?
+If you’re looking for some inspiration or simply need a “Boost”, we’ve put together a few things to keep in mind when showing your appreciation and recognizing your employees this year.
+Mark your calendars – Employee Appreciation Day falls on the first Friday of March EVERY YEAR!

 - Make it personal.
 Recipients will find recognition more valuable and it will have a greater impact if the presentation is personal.
-What specifically did the recipient do that was valuable to the project, team, and company?
+What did the recipient specifically do that was valuable to the project, team, and company?
 What did they bring to the project that others wouldn’t?
-How did this benefit the company?
+How did this benefit the company from a revenue, morale, or culture perspective?
 Allowing employees to hear and truly understand how they directly impact the “big picture” of the company is invaluable.

 - Any company-wide gestures for Appreciation Day should come from executives, owners, leadership regardless of company size.
 Individualized appreciation should come from the manager level.
-In other words, allow leadership to send the mass email on March 4 and task management with communicating individually to employees throughout the day to let them know why they’re appreciated.
+In other words, allow leadership to send a mass email or deliver handwritten letters on March 5, and task your management teams with communicating individually to employees throughout the day to let them know why they’re appreciated.

 - Similar to major “Hallmark” holidays, we have to ask ourselves: why do we need a day dedicated to recognizing our employees?
 Recognition should be a constant in your organization.
 Still lost?
 Give us a call.

-So tell us, how will you recognize your employees on March 4 and every day thereafter?
-Tweet us at @boostrewards and use #boostemployeerecognition!
+So tell us below, how will you recognize your employees on March 5 and every day thereafter?